tomas-fryza/avr-course/Labs/04-interrupts/README.md

 Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical LED connection according to the Multi-function shield).

-Observe the correct function of the application on the flashing LED or display their signals using a logic analyzer.
+Observe the correct function of the application on the flashing LED or measure its signal using a logic analyzer or oscilloscope.
 Try different overflow times.

 Extend the existing application and control four LEDs in Knight Rider style.
 Do not use the delay library, but a single Timer/Counter.